MRCIEU/temmpo/README.md

     python manage.py migrate --database=admin --settings=temmpo.settings.dev

 #### Updating the requirements file using pip-tools (via Vagrant VM)
+NB: This can take a while as we also generate hashes for additional security.

     fab pip_sync_requirements_file:env=dev,use_local_mode=True -f /usr/local/projects/temmpo/lib/dev/src/temmpo/deploy/fabfile.py

 #### Upgrading the requirements file using pip-tools (via Vagrant VM)
+NB: This can take a while as we also generate hashes for additional security.

 Optionally pass in a package or update them all within any requirements.in file constraints